+Biotin may be able to help increase hair thickness by up to 25%.
 If the response rate was similar, a large proportion of people could see substantial changes in their hair thickness–up to 25%, if the gains in nail plate thickness from biotin supplementation mirror those of hair follicle thickness.

 Experiments testing this hypothesis directly are lacking, but that hasn’t stopped people from exploring its use as a method to increase hair thickness and strength.
 Reviews are mixed, but some people do find that biotin supplements help them achieve stronger and fuller hair.

-Don’t make the common mistake of thinking that biotin is for preventing hair loss–unlike other supplements that are supposed to prevent hairs from falling out, there is no evidence yet that biotin does that.
+Don’t make the common mistake of thinking that biotin is for preventing hair loss–-unlike other supplements that are supposed to prevent hairs from falling out, there is no evidence yet that biotin does that.

 What it might be able to do is make the shafts of hair you do have grow thicker and stronger–again, this is based off research on nail plate growth, extrapolating from the fact that hair and nails are made from the exact same protein.

-Interestingly, biotin also seems to help control blood sugar.
+Biotin also seems to help control blood sugar.
 Research published in 2008 in the scientific journal Diabetes Metabolism Research and Reviews tested the effects of a biotin and chromium picolinate supplement on blood sugar levels in overweight and obese people who had type 2 diabetes (4).

 In a placebo-controlled trial, the supplement was able to lower their blood sugar levels substantially, leading the researchers to recommend it as a secondary treatment for type two diabetes.